 The STEM curriculum links theory to practice for teaching and learning science or mathematics in formal K-12 settings.
 Upon completion of the Master of Science in Science Education or Mathematics Education, you will be able to:

 - Conduct research or produce other forms of creative work

 - Demonstrate mastery of subject matter

 - Conduct scholarly or professional activities in an ethical manner

 Applicants should have a bachelor's degree in a science or mathematics-related area or sufficient coursework to obtain a single-subject license if a secondary teacher.
 Elementary school teachers should have some undergraduate coursework in science or mathematics as well as experience teaching science or mathematics.
 Ideal applicants will have completed a teacher preparation program and have at least two years of experience working in a science or mathematics K-12 classroom.

 OSU College of Education

-This is not a teacher licensure program
+M.S. in Science or Mathematics Education is not a teacher licensure program

 In compliance with an agreement with the Oregon Higher Education Coordinating Commission for participation in the State Authorization Reciprocity Agreement (SARA), Oregon State University provides information regarding professional licensure through distance education.
 The courses and programs, delivered online by OSU Ecampus, are not formally approved for professional licensure outside of the state of Oregon.